 Q1.
 “We’re having two cars and cannot afford buying two expensive car seats”

 You need to buy an extra base, and that will do the job for you.
-An additional support will help maintain a proper foundation for your car seat in any car you are using.
+Additional support will help maintain a proper foundation for your car seat in any car you are using.
 They are available for both the front-facing and rear-facing ones.
 It is better to buy one single base instead of getting more than one seat for the two or three cars your family owns.

 Q2.
 “We’re only going on short journeys with our car, so it feels unnecessary…”